What Is the Easiest Way to Weld Aluminum? With Helpful Tips

 What is the easiest aluminum to weld?

-Aluminum’s weldability varies a lot between each type.
+Aluminum’s weldability varies between each type.
 Others are quite weldable, but others are not.
 To keep things simple, I’ll mention the most well-known alloys of each type.

 The hard-to-weld alloys are used for demanding applications, for instance, aerospace.
 These industries use advanced welding processes and procedures for these alloys without lowering their strength or cracking them.